“There are many alternative medicines that claim

 Safe or Not

-Are natural therapies safe?
+Are these therapies safe?

 Healthy Lifestyle